Royal-lobster/Coinpaprika-LLM/README.md

 ## How to run
 1. Add your CLAUDE_API_KEY to .env file
 2. Run yarn install
-3. You can run graphql server and run answer script to get queries from LLM. check out the commands below
+3. You can run graphql server and run answer script to get answers to your crypto queries from Claude with help of coinpaprika. check out the commands below

 ## Commands